Curb Management: a practical start to implementing smart mobility in your community

 Current and future modes of mobility must integrate with land use and urban design at the curb, making curb management — a focus on the transition space between streets and sidewalks — critical to the incorporation of new modes of mobility and their impact on a community’s land use and multi-modal planning efforts.

-Brandon Orr, TYLin’s Mobility Planning Lead in Ontario, Canada, maintains that investing in curbside management is a practical starting point for communities to manage existing and future needs, mitigate maintenance costs, and create new placemaking opportunities by focusing on getting more out of what already exists rather than building new and costly infrastructure.
+TYLin’s Mobility Planning Group in Ontario, Canada, maintains that investing in curbside management is a practical starting point for communities to manage existing and future needs, mitigate maintenance costs, and create new placemaking opportunities by focusing on getting more out of what already exists rather than building new and costly infrastructure.

 Click to read the complete article, “Curb Management: A PRACTICAL START TO IMPLEMENTING SMART MOBILITY IN YOUR COMMUNITY.”
 It originally appeared in Ontario Traffic Magazine and is republished with the approval of the Ontario Traffic Council.